k-deguz/k-deguz.github.io/projects/wfinstances-browser.md

   </figcaption>
 </figure>

 Here is the [live deployment](https://wfinstances.ics.hawaii.edu/) of the WfInstances Browser.
-For more information regarding our team's progress and an extensive guide into the WfInstances Browser, visit our [wfinstances.github.io](https://wfinstances.github.io/) page.
+For more information regarding our team's progress and an extensive guide into the WfInstances Browser, visit the [wfinstances.github.io](https://wfinstances.github.io/) page.

 <!-- Padding for space between sections-->
 <div>